Ryan-Miranda/Code-Battle/README.md

 ## Inspirations ##
 Ever had an argument with a friend about who the better coder is?
-Now there's a way to settle it once and for all!
-Leave it up to CodeBattle challenges to decide it all!
+Now there's a fun way to settle it once and for all!

 ## Walkthough GIFs ##
 <img src="http://g.recordit.co/rMCdYGTBnx.gif" width = 800><br><br><br>